al-c95/MyLibrary/docs/concept_design.md

 ### R13
 The application must have a "wishlist" feature.
 This entails a separate list and view of items, not displayed in the main list.

+### R14
+The application must eventually provide a loaning feature.

 ## Architecture
 The application is built on .NET WinForms, targeting .NET Framework 4.7.2.